danielang2020/ats/README.md

 - apikey should work with account perspective(玩法）.  if you use customer info to log in system, customer key + account_type = account key.
 - testcase not only check application which if it is ok, but also give scenario examples to other developers.
 - if a biz has serveral action to complete, every action should guarantee sequence and previous's action valid. e.g. second action should validate request parameter is first action.
+- automatically creating telegram account to p2p information and share link, if user has interest, they will join by share link.
+Don't risk group or channel by mass adding user using api, otherwise, your group will be flagged spam and limited.